zyenak/MERN-Reverse-Proxy-Logging-System/README.md

 3. **Access the Application**:
    - Open `http://localhost:5173` in your browser
-   - Login with the admin credentials created above
+   - Login with the admin credentials you set in the environment variables

 ### Production Mode